By Bill “Topkat” Gordon as told to Phill Marder

 Regardless, the performance by Brown and the Flames was remarkable, and clearly shows the importance of the Flames to Brown’s live show.

 Not convinced?
-Check out The Flames T.A.M.I. show performance on YouTube at this link:
+Check out The Flames T.A.M.I. show performance on YouTube at:

 Also, check out Brown’s hair, which has a most unusual bounce.